-I love no bake cookies, and I love caramel!
-I mean who doesn’t right?
+I love no-bake cookies, and I love caramel!
+Who doesn’t right?
 Today is the first day I’ve been home since my boys started school.
 That’s right a whole day to do whatever I wanted, ya right!
-I started with laundry, dishes, sprayed weeds in the yard, payed a few bills, and picked up my boys rooms.
-I normally make them clean up their own rooms, but today I was proud of them for getting up and practicing the piano without even being asked so I decided I would be a little nice.
-I had every intention of making cookies for the boys to come home to.
-The same thing happened to me that always happenes and I got busy doing other things and could see I was running out of time.
+I started with laundry, dishes, sprayed weeds in the yard, paid a few bills, and picked up my boy’s rooms.
+Normally I have them clean up their own rooms, but today I was proud of them for getting up and practicing the piano without even being asked so I decided I would be a little nice.
+Even though it was my intention of making cookies for the boys to come home to, the same thing happened to me that always happens and I got busy doing other things and could see I was running out of time.
 That’s when I resorted to No Bake Caramel Cookies!
-Ten minutes later I crossed cookie making off my to do list and moved on to filing!
+Ten minutes later I crossed cookie making off my to-do list and moved on to filing!
 (Making cookies is more fun!)

 Grab a glass of milk and enjoy!
 Don’t get me wrong…I love classic No Bake Cookies!
 But CARAMEL NO BAKE COOKIES, you have to admit that is a fun twist on a good ol’ classic!
 I love em!
 Really, I do!

-- sea salt to taste (I used a few grinds)
+- dash salt I used a few grinds

 - Bring sugar, butter, and evaporated milk to a rolling boil over medium heat.
 Stir frequently.